libffcv/ffcv/docs/parameter_tuning.rst

 Tuning Guide
 =============

-FFCV is a generic library and achieving the best performance may require tuning some parameters to fit the particular use case and computing resources.
+FFCV is a generic library and achieving the very best performance may require tuning some options to fit the particular use case and computing resources.

-In order to help users with that task, we consider a couple of common use cases and provide appropriate recommendations for setting parameters.
+In order to help users with that task, we consider a couple of common use cases and provide recommendations for setting parameters.

 Scenario: Small dataset
 -----------------------